jhayward01/enc-server-py/README.md

 ## Running Microservices on Command Line ##
 1. Start a local MongoDB instance with default port 27017 exposed.

-2. Start the microservices in separate terminals.
+2. Install dependencies in a local Python virtual environment.
     ```
+    make install
+    ```

+3. Start the microservices in separate terminals.
+    ```
     make beserver-cmd
     make feserver-cmd
     ```

-3. In third terminal, run the _front-end_ client with trial data.
+4. In third terminal, run the _front-end_ client with trial data.
     ```
     make feclient-cmd
     ```